Goldman Sachs: Buckle up. Trade war fears will likely get worse

 Related: American businesses brace for trade war with China

 Worries about Trump's trade agenda have rattled Wall Street this week.
-The Dow is poised for its eighth down day in a row, something that hasn't happened since March 2017.
+The Dow on Thursday fell for the eighth day in a row, something that hasn't happened since March 2017.
 The 30-stock index is particularly exposed to disruptions to trade because its member include multinational companies like Nike (NKE) and Boeing (BA) that do tons of business in China.

 The Nasdaq, powered by the likes of Netflix (NFLX) and Facebook (FB), hasn't really been fazed.